cowboy-bebug/kommit/README.md

 > **💡 Therapy Tip:** The key to successful commit therapy is to stage logically
 > related changes together.
 Instead of worrying about writing the perfect commit
 > message, focus on what belongs together in a commit.
-Let Kommitment handle
+Let Kommit handle
 > translating your changes into meaningful messages - that's what your therapist
 > is here for!

 ## 🔍 How It Works

-Kommitment uses OpenAI's models to analyze your staged changes and generate meaningful commit messages following conventional commit formats.
+Kommit uses OpenAI's models to analyze your staged changes and generate meaningful commit messages following conventional commit formats.
 It's like couples therapy between you and your future self - improving how you communicate today so there's less confusion tomorrow.